moutella/joycon2mouse/README.md

 ### 🔹 SOLO Mode:

+- IMPORTANT: It'll assume you're using it sideways.
+Use it in that orientation (or edit the code to not, if you want.)

 - Open the script.
 - Put the Joy-Con in sync mode (small black button on the edge).
 - When prompted, enter whether it’s a left or right Joy-Con.